PrimaMateria/blog/primamateria-blog/content/hive/index.md

 tags = ["nixos","hive","paisano","haumea"]
 +++

-Hive is a framework that aims to assist with the organization of personal Nix configurations.
-This post describes why I have chosen to migrate to it and explains how I accomplished it.
-It is intended for curious Nix users who feel that their current configuration is disorganized and are seeking a new approach to rework their code.
+Hive is a framework that aims to help with organizing personal Nix configurations.
+This post explains why I have decided to switch to it and provides a step-by-step tutorial for trying it out yourself.
+It is intended for Nix users who are curious and feel that their current configuration is disorganized, and are looking for a new way to restructure their code.

 <!-- more -->